 Syntax Description policy-map-name Name of the policy map.
-Defaults No policy maps are defined.
+Defaults No policy maps are de efined.
 By default, packets are sent unmodified.
-Command Modes Global configuration Command History Release Modification 12.2(25)EX This command was introduced.
-Usage Guidelines The switch supports a ma aximum of 256 unique policy maps. - Before configuring policies for classes whose match criteria are defined in a class map, use the policy-map command to specify the name of the policy map to be created or modified.
+1 2 1 Command Modes Global configuration Command History Release Modification 12.2(25)EX This command was introduced.
+Usage Guidelines The switch supports a maximum of 256 unique policy maps.
+Before configuring policies for classes whose match criteria are defined in a class map, use the policy-map command to specify the name of the policy map to be created or modified.
 Entering the policy-map command also enables the policy-map configuration mode, in which you can configure or modify the class policies for that policy map.
-After entering the policy-map command, you enter policy-map configuration mode, and these configuration commands are available: - raffic classification for which the policy actions are applied.
-The classification s-map global configuration command.
-For more information, see the class-map • description : describes the policy map (up to 200 characters). • exit: exits policy-map configuration mode and returns to global configuration mode. • no : removes a previously defined policy map.
+After entering the policy-map command, you enter policy-map configuration mode, and these configuration commands are available: • class : the specified traffic classification for which the policy actions are applied.
+The classification is defined in the class-map global configuration command.
+For more information, see the class-map command. description: describes the policy map (up to 200 characters). exit: exits policy-map configuration mode and returns to global configuration mode. no: removes a previously defined policy map.
 You can configure class policies in a policy map only if the classes have match criteria defined for them.
 To configure the match criteria for a class, use the class-map global configuration and match class-map configuration commands.
-You define packet classification on a physical-port basis.
-You can create input policy maps and output policy maps, and you can assign one input policy map and one output policy map to a port.
-The input policy map acts on incoming traffic on the port; the output policy map acts on outgoing traffic.
-X7 1 .1 policy map to multiple physical ports.
+You define packet classification on a physical-port basis. policy maps and output policy maps, and you can assign one input policy map and p to a port.
+The input policy map acts on incoming traffic on the port; the output itgoing traffic.
+You can apply the same policy man to multiple physical ports